Litecoin Falls 10% In Rout By Investing.com - Up News Info

 Litecoin Falls 10% In Rout

-Over the past seven days, Litecoin has seen a rise in value, as it gained 23.2%.
-The volume of Litecoin traded in the twenty-four hours to time of writing was $13.128B or 5.50% of the total volume of all cryptocurrencies.
-It has traded in a range of $240.1739 to $335.2682 in the past 7 days.
+Over the past seven days, Litecoin has seen a drop in value, as it lost 20.18%.
+The volume of Litecoin traded in the twenty-four hours to time of writing was $10.099B or 4.36% of the total volume of all cryptocurrencies.
+It has traded in a range of $228.6104 to $335.2682 in the past 7 days.

 Elsewhere in cryptocurrency trading